DomainKeys Identified Mail (DKIM)

 Written by Jon Maybury

-Updated over a week ago
+Updated over 2 months ago

 What is DKIM?

-DomainKeys Identified Mail (DKIM) is an email authentication method that is used to verify the identity of the email sender and detect forged email addresses, which is a technique often used in phishing and email spam.
+DomainKeys Identified Mail (DKIM) is an industry standard email authentication method that is used to verify the identity of the email sender and detect forged email addresses, which is a technique often used in phishing and email spam.

 Setup fee